 The candidates will be selected through written exam followed by the interview.
-Written exam is the qualifying exam.
+The written exam is the qualifying exam.
 Candidates who meet the prescribed eligibility criteria can appear for the written exam.

-The exam is highly competitive as lakhs of candidates apply for the IBPS clerk.
+The exam is highly competitive as lakhs of candidates apply for the limited IBPS clerk vacant posts.
 It is essential to have regular practice with accuracy to crack the crucial exam.
 IBPS clerk CWE has the following papers and aspirants who are preparing for IBPS exam should go through the following tips as a part of exam preparations.

-The topics under this section are number series, coding-decoding, analogy, statement and argument, blood relations, direction sense, alphabet test, number ranking.
-The student should first learn how to solve each type of question and then practice well so that the questions will be solved fastly and accurately.
+The topics under this section are the number series, coding-decoding, analogy, statement and argument, blood relations, direction sense, alphabet test, number ranking.
+A candidate should first learn how to solve each type of question and then practice well so that the questions will be solved fastly and accurately.
 There are various books and mock tests available for IBPS clerk exam.

-The sections comprises of questions on General English.
-Proper time management is very vital in the section as candidates have to read through the passage given to answer the questions.
-Questions are also generated on topics like Fillers, Spot the Error, Fillers, Cloze Test, Sentence Improvement and Comprehension Passage.
+This section comprises of questions on General English.
+Proper time management is very vital in this section as candidates have to read the passage given to answer the questions.
+Questions are also generated on topics like Fillers, Spot the Error, Cloze Test, Sentence Improvement and Comprehension Passage.

 Proper preparation in English helps candidates to score more within less time.

-Aptitude is the very important section as it helps to hit the merit list.
+Aptitude is a very important section as it helps to gain an overall high score and hit the merit list.
 Candidates who perform well in the section have more chances to score high marks in the exam.

-In order to attempt more number of questions, candidates have to make strategy about how many number of questions to be solved in Aptitude part by attending other sections.
+In order to attempt more number of questions, candidates have to strategise about the number of questions that can be solved from the Quantitative Aptitude section including answering questions from the other sections.

-General Awareness is all about general knowledge or current affairs.
-Candidates who are up to date about facts and news can easily score marks.
+General Awareness is all about general knowledge and current affairs.
+Candidates who are up to date about facts and news can easily score marks in this section.
 Questions of General Awareness are asked generally on Current Affairs.
-Thus, candidates have to focus mainly on current affairs related to Banking & Finance Sector.
+Focus mainly on current affairs related to Banking & Finance Sector will help the candidates.

-Besides read newspaper, magazines to enrich knowledge on current affairs, national & international news, important dates, current developments in science, technology, sports & culture, Banking & Marketing.
+Besides reading newspapers, magazines allows candidates to enrich knowledge of current affairs, national & international news, important dates, current developments in science, technology, sports & culture, Banking & Marketing.

-To crack all the above sections successfully candidates have to brace up to time management with speed, which is an important aspect of the exam preparation.
-Solving previous year question papers and attending mock tests accelerates your skills to answer accurately within the stipulated time.
+To crack all the above sections successfully candidates have to brace up to time management with speed, which is an important aspect of exam preparation.
+Solving previous years' question papers and attending mock tests accelerates your skills to answer accurately within the stipulated time.